Dylan-Yarrington/Bike-Game/README.md

-This is a fun Little javascript Game Project I made called "Rocky Ride"
+TThis is a fun Little javascript game project I made called "Rocky Ride" It's a motocross game to challenge yourself on the score and time.
+Good luck and Have fun!

 Instructions
 1.Acceleration Arrow-Up.